rt5-tp/SynaesthetiQ-PuppetMaster/README.md

 More information on how these submodules work and interact with each other can be found in their respective repositories and the [documentation]() for this project.

+## Hardware

+A new [hardware](https://github.com/rt5-tp/Synaesthetiq-Hardware-Design) prototype was designed and built to demonstrate the functionality of the SynaesthetiQ software.
+It centre's around a pair of flexible LED Matrices which have been wrapped around a 3D printed core, placed on top of this core is another larger LED.
+The big LED is designed to provide a simple envelope following function, where the brightness is proportional to the intensity of sound at that moment, while the matrix should provide a more complex frequency-domain visualisation.
+This allows for a combination of unique musical visualisation and bright impactful lighting.

 ## Installation

 ### Install dependencies for Raspberry Pi